Category Archives: Danish Royals

 With Vibeke Kruse, the chambermaid of Christian IV’s second wife Kirsten Munk and Chrisitan IV’s official mistress from 1629 until his death in 1648:

 In 1615, when Frederik was six-years-old, his father Christian IV married 18-year-old Kirsten Munk, from a wealthy, untitled noble Danish family.
 Their marriage would be morganatic, but legal, Kirsten would receive properties in her name and would be assured of a widow’s pension.
 Kirsten was not the Queen due to the morganatic marriage and was given the title Countess of Schleswig-Holstein.
-Christian IV and Kirsten’s ten children married into the Danish nobility, were styled Count and Countess of Schleswig-Holstein, and did not have succession rights.
+Christian IV and Kirsten’s ten children married into the Danish nobility, were styled Count and Countess of Schleswig-Holstein and did not have succession rights.

 Frederik III had ten half-siblings from his father’s second marriage to Kirsten Munk:

-Because Frederik III had an elder brother who was the heir to the throne, his father King Christian IV sought to provide him with a pathway to his future and also to use Frederik to gain influence in the northern German areas of the Holy Roman Empire.
+Because Frederik III had an elder brother who was the heir to the throne, his father King Christian IV sought to provide him with a pathway to his future and also used Frederik to gain influence in the northern German areas of the Holy Roman Empire.
 Despite being christened a Protestant, Frederik became the administrator of the Prince-Archbishopric of Bremen and the Prince-Bishopric of Verden.
 In 1647, Friedrich was appointed governor of the Duchies of Schleswig and Holstein.
 He gained considerable experience as an administrator through these positions.

 Before his marriage, Frederik III had one illegitimate son with his mistress Margrethe Pape, who later married county administrator and state councilor Daniel Hausmann and had three children.
 In 1683, Frederik III’s son Christian V granted Margrethe Pape the title Baroness of Løvendal.
 Frederik and Margrethe’s son Ulrik Frederik Gyldenløve was Governor-General of Norway (1664 – 1699) and was the commanding general in Norway during the Scanian War (1675 – 1679).
 The surname Gyldenløve (Golden Love) was used by illegitimate children of Danish kings.